-If you're looking for non-stop trains from Rome Termini to Fiumicino Airport, you're in the right place; On this page you can find the answers to all the questions about the service, including timetables and buying tickets.
+If you're looking for non-stop trains from Roma Termini to Fiumicino Airport, you're in the right place.
+On this page, you can find the answers to all the questions about the Leonardo express service, including timetables and buying tickets.

-Here are the complete schedules (correct as of July 2018) of the Leonardo express train.
+Here's the complete timetable (correct as of October 2020) of the Leonardo express train.
 This is an express service, which means it doesn't make any intermediate stops.

 A one-way ticket costs €14, and there is only one class of service.
-There are no discounts if you buy both your outward and return at the same time.
-With Trainline, you can buy Leonardo express train tickets in just a few clicks at no extra.
+There are no discounts if you buy both your outward and return ticket at the same time.
+With Trainline, you can buy Leonardo express train tickets in just a few clicks at no extra cost.

 Price for children

-Children under 4 years of age travel for free and kids between the ages of 4 and 12 years of age can travel without paying, provided there is a fare-paying adult.
+Children under 4 years old travel for free and kids between the ages of 4 and 12 can travel without paying, provided there is a fare-paying adult.
 That means for two children aged between 4 and 12, there must also be two adults travelling for the kids to go free.

-To purchase Leonardo express tickets with Trainline, simply use our search tool and enter:
+To buy Leonardo express tickets with us, simply use our search tool and enter: